PostHog/posthog.com/contents/blog/recommended-reading.md

 PostHog doesn’t have a sales team, but if we did then this book by Daniel Kazanjy would likely be an important resource for them.
 It covers a lot of ground and much of it isn’t directly relevant to a team like ours, but it remains worth reading for the practical discussion of how to scale customer-facing functions.

-“Founding Sales is written primarily for Founders and CEOs, and covers all of the bases when it comes to sales,” says Simon Fisher.
-“I personally skipped some of the founder-centric stuff and focused on the advice for scaling Customer Success teams, which I found really useful.”
+**Simon's review:** “Founding Sales is written primarily for Founders and CEOs, and covers all of the bases when it comes to sales.
+I personally skipped some of the founder-centric stuff and focused on the advice for scaling Customer Success teams, which I found really useful.”

 > **Putting it into practice:** We don’t have a Sales team, but [our Customer Success team](/handbook/small-teams/customer-success#mission) is very successful!